Colorado State University: Administration

-Colorado State University is a public land-grant institution and Carnegie Doctoral/Research University Extensive.
-The Board of Governors presides over the Colorado State University System, including the flagship campus in Fort Collins together with Colorado State University–Pueblo and the CSU–Global Campus.
-The Board consists of nine voting members appointed by the Governor of Colorado and confirmed by the Colorado State Senate, and four elected non-voting members.
+Colorado State University is a public land-grant institution.
+Its 13-member board of governors presides over the Colorado State University System, including the flagship campus in Fort Collins together with Colorado State University–Pueblo and the CSU–Global Campus.
+The board consists of nine voting members appointed by the Governor of Colorado and confirmed by the Colorado State Senate and four elected non-voting members.
 Voting members are community leaders from many fields, including agriculture, business, and public service.
-A student and faculty representative from each university act as non-voting Board members.
+The student body president as well as a faculty representative from each university act as non-voting board members.
+Amy Parsons currently serves as the 16th president of Colorado State University.

-The 14th president of Colorado State University was Anthony A. Frank.
-A 13-member Board of Governors oversees the Colorado State University System.
-Joe Zimlich, President and CEO of Bohemian Companies, serves as the current chairman of the Board of Governors.

-At its December 2008 public meeting, the Board of Governors of the CSU System decided it was in the best interest of all CSU System campuses to separate what had previously been a conjoined position of CSU System chancellor and CSU Fort Collins president.
-On May 5, 2009, Joe Blake was named the finalist for the chancellor position.
+At its December 2008 public meeting, the Board of Governors of the CSU System decided it was in the best interest of all CSU System campuses to separate what had previously been a conjoined position of CSU System Chancellor and CSU Fort Collins President.
+On June 1, 2015, President Emeritus Anthony "Tony" Frank, the 14th President of CSU, was named the finalist for the chancellor position.